Date

 A truly free inspection shouldn’t come with strings attached.
 Some less-reputable companies might use the inspection to get their foot in the door, only to present you with a confusing estimate filled with hidden fees.
 A rushed or incomplete inspection can also be a red flag, as it may suggest the contractor is more interested in making a quick sale than accurately assessing your roof’s condition.
 Always read the fine print before signing anything and ask for clarification on any line item you don’t understand.
 A trustworthy roofer will be happy to explain every detail of their quote.

-How to Choose a Reputable Roofer for Your Inspection
+How to Find a Trusted Roofer for Your Inspection

 An offer for a free roof inspection can feel like a great deal, but the value of that inspection depends entirely on who is doing it.
 A thorough, honest assessment from a qualified professional can save you thousands in the long run, while a rushed look-over from a less-than-reputable company might just be a setup for a high-pressure sales pitch.
 To make sure you’re getting genuine expert advice, it’s important to do a little homework before letting someone on your roof.
 Taking these simple steps will help you find a trustworthy local roofer who will give you an accurate picture of your roof’s health.